Lyme disease: Introduction

 Lyme disease: Misdiagnosis

 A diagnosis of Lyme disease may be overlooked because a person may be unaware that he or she has been bitten by an infected tick.
 In addition, not all people develop the classic "bull's eye" lesion of Lyme disease.
-Other symptoms, such as fever, headache, swollen lymph glands (lymphedema), and malaise, are vague and can be attributed to other diseases, such as influenza. ...more misdiagnosis »
+Other symptoms, such as fever, headache, swollen lymph glands (lymphedema), and malaise, are vague and can be attributed to other diseases, such ...more misdiagnosis »

 Symptoms of Lyme disease